wintpann/code-input-react/README.md

 # Best input code for react

-## Current situation with code-input components for React on npm:

-* Some of them use keyCode, which is deprecated and don't work correctly in some mobile browsers
+* We don't use keyCode, which is deprecated and don't work correctly in some mobile browsers
-* Some of them are not controllable.
-You cannot just set value to whatever you want
+* We are controllable.
+You can just set value to whatever you want
-* Some of them don't correctly handle paste event
+* We correctly handle paste event
-* Some of them don't have a blur when the last digit gets filled
+* We have a blur when the last digit gets filled
-* Some of them don't select previous unfilled digit after the last digit gets filled
+* We select previous unfilled digit after the last digit gets filled
-* Some of them have style unnecessary inline object styling
+* We don't have unnecessary inline object styling
-* Some of them use overhead like styled-components for such a simple component
+* We don't use overhead like styled-components for such a simple component

 ## Give it up!
 Best input code component for React